websemantics/builder-extension/README.md

 Copy the generated file `asciicast.gif` from the current directory to the desired location.

-## Links
+## Resources

+- [Auto Pyro](https://github.com/websemantics/auto-pyro), a PyroCMS deploy tool for faster development experience.
+- [Template Template](https://github.com/pyrocms-templates/template-template), The default Pyro Builder template for building Pyro Builder templates.
+- [Registry](https://github.com/pyrocms-templates),a list of all Pyro Builder available template.
+- [Awesome PyroCMS](https://github.com/websemantics/awesome-pyrocms), a curated list of PyroCMS addons and resources.
+- [PyroCMS Cheatsheet](http://websemantics.github.io/pyrocms-cheatsheet), A list of commands and features for PyroCMS 3.
-[PyroCMS](https://github.com/pyrocms/pyrocms), an MVC PHP Content Management System built to be easy to use, theme and develop with.
+- [PyroCMS](https://github.com/pyrocms/pyrocms), an MVC PHP Content Management System built to be easy to use, theme and develop with.
 It is used by individuals and organizations of all sizes around the world.

-[Awesome PyroCMS](https://github.com/websemantics/awesome-pyrocms), A curated list of PyroCMS addons and resources.

-[PyroCMS Cheatsheet](http://websemantics.github.io/pyrocms-cheatsheet), A list of commands and features for PyroCMS 3.

-[Auto Pyro](https://github.com/websemantics/auto-pyro), PyroCMS deploy tool for faster and more pleasurable development experience.

 ## License